WMB2-29012024/AJAY_RAJPUT_B2/README.md

 ---

-**Question:** Develop a JavaScript program that makes an API call using the Fetch API to fetch data from the URL "[https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/todos)" asynchronously.
+**Question:3** Develop a JavaScript program that makes an API call using the Fetch API to fetch data from the URL "[https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/todos)" asynchronously.
 The API call should be triggered by clicking a button.
 Use async/await syntax to handle the asynchronous request and log the retrieved data to the console.

 _Task breakdown:_